 Choose the right strategy for ecommerce business development

 After working out what product or service to offer and where/who exactly you are going to sell it to, comes the difficult part, logistics.
 With ecommerce business totaling sales of $453 billion last year in the US alone, it is easy to see that this is indeed a very large and multi-layered pie.
 There is no easy, universal answer as to what the best strategy is to grab a slice, it very much depends on the sector, product and ultimately what ecommerce models your business operates.

 1. Branded business

 The perfect approach for a new ecommerce business that lacks the financial clout to manufacture its own product.
 Instead, the product is produced by a third party and the vendor then “white labels” it with their own brand, which they must focus on building and marketing.

-This strategy can be applied to any of traditional types of ecommerce businesses, but it is not without its risks.
+This strategy can be applied to any of traditional ecommerce models, but it is not without its risks.
 Once a manufacturer is chosen and the product is made, the business is committed to the stock, which means they will need to be very confident that they can ensure high standards are maintained by their manufacturer.

 B2C businesses will try to find a supplier offering their product at a price point typically at least 50% of the retail price.
 They will then directly target consumers through their sales and marketing teams or online ecommerce store.

 This is a strategy that requires heavy financial investment and can lead to operational difficulties for smaller businesses.
 They need the capital to sink into the inventory, the capacity to store it, the infrastructure to market the product and then the wherewithal to receive and efficiently fulfill the orders placed.